-DFT 271 Mechanical Drafting: Revit MEP (Fa) 3 SCH Prerequisite: None (CAD experience advisable).
+DFT 271 Mechanical Drafting: Revit MEP (Fa,Sp) 3 SCH

+Prerequisite: DFT152 with a grade of C or higher, or by permission of instructor.
 The Revit MEP drafting course will enable the student to create/draw residential/commercial buildings' mechanical, electrical, and plumbing systems.
 The instruction will include the design and drawing of mechanical (HVAC), electrical, and plumbing systems, and the creation of schedules.